Fans Around the World React to News of Anthony Bourdain’s Death

 Some shared suicide prevention resources

-Like Ramsay, others shared the number to the National Suicide Prevention Hotline after learning that Bourdain took his own life, like they did earlier this week following the death of designer Kate Spade.
+Like Ramsay, others shared the number to the National Suicide Prevention Hotline after learning the cause of Bourdain’s death was suicide, as many did earlier this week following the death of designer Kate Spade.

 Comedian Patton Oswalt shared the phone number, writing, “I’ve brushed up against this darkness and I know it’s a tempting exit but REACH OUT to ANYONE.
 Stay on this side of it — in the light and warmth.
 Where you get to try again, every day.”